wazuh/wazuh-documentation/source/learning-wazuh/audit-commands.rst

 #.
 Find the events for the unprivileged command (``ping``) and privileged calls (``cat`` and ``df``) generated before.
 They will be mingled with other events.

   .. tip::
     The field `data.audit.euid` is the effective user identity.
-It is sometimes the root user (`uid 0`) and sometimes your user (`uid 1000`), depending on whether privileges were escalated when issueing the commands.
+It is sometimes the root user (`uid 0`) and sometimes your user (`uid 1000`), depending on whether privileges were escalated when issuing the commands.
 Notice that the audited user identity `auid` is always `1000`, even when `euid` changes.
 The field `data.audit.auid` allows you to see who actually ran each command.

 .. topic:: Wazuh `rule id 80792` definition